qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 ---------

 :guilabel:`Placement` helps to define diagram position.
-According to the layer geometry type, it offers different options for the placement:
+Depending on the layer geometry type, it offers different options for the placement (more details at :ref:`Placement <labels_placement>`):

-* 'Over the point' or 'Around the point' for point geometry.
+* :guilabel:`Around point` or :guilabel:`Over point` for point geometry.
-  The latter variable requires a radius to follow.
+  The former variable requires a radius to follow.
-* 'Over the line' or 'Around the line' for line geometry.
-Like point feature, the last variable requires a distance to respect and user can specify the diagram placement relative to the feature ('above', 'on' and/or 'below' the line) It's possible to select several options at once.
+* :guilabel:`Around line` or :guilabel:`Over line` for line geometry.
+  Like point feature, the first variable requires a distance to respect and you can specify the diagram placement relative to the feature ('above', 'on' and/or 'below' the line)
+  It's possible to select several options at once.
   In that case, QGIS will look for the optimal position of the diagram.
 Remember that here you can also use the line orientation for the position of the diagram.
+* :guilabel:`Around centroid' (with a distance set)`, :guilabel:`Over centroid`,
+  :guilabel:`Using perimeter` and :guilabel:`Inside polygon`
-* 'Over the centroid', 'Around the centroid' (with a distance set), 'Perimeter' and anywhere 'Inside polygon' are the options for polygon features.
+  are the options for polygon features.

-The diagram can also be placed using feature data to fill the coordinates ``X`` and ``Y`` fields.
+The diagram can also be placed using feature data to fill the :guilabel:`X` and :guilabel:`Y` coordinate fields.

-The placement of the diagrams can interact with the labeling, so you can detect and solve position conflicts between diagrams and labels by setting the **Priority** slider value.
+The placement of the diagrams can interact with the labeling, so you can detect and solve position conflicts between diagrams and labels by setting the :guilabel:`Priority` slider value.

 .. _figure_diagrams_placement: